-The AANEM has an EDX Laboratory Accreditation Program.
-It is a voluntary, peer review process that reviews the laboratory's personnel, facility, and reports to assure quality standards are met or exceeded.
+The AANEM has developed an Electrodiagnostic (EDX) Laboratory Accreditation Program.
+It is as a voluntary, peer review process that identifies and acknowledges EDX laboratories for achieving and maintaining the highest level of quality, performance, and integrity based on professional standards.
 Accreditation provides laboratories specializing in EDX medicine with a structured mechanism to assess, evaluate, and improve the quality of care provided to their patients.
 A list of accredited laboratories can be found at www.aanem.org/Accreditation.aspx.